WebFX TeamDigital Marketing Agency

-Whether you are selecting the color for a product or for your email marketing campaign, color has tremendous impact on all of us.
+Whether you are selecting the color for a product or for your email marketing campaign, color has a tremendous impact on all of us.
 Subconsciously, we associate different colors with different things.

-This infographic examines the psychology of color and looks at some common associations of different colors.
+Our infographic examines color and branding, looking at some common associations of different colors.
 It shows the overall importance of color to consumers and characteristics of many individual colors, and it also helps show the connection between graphic design and psychology.

 Powerful psychological cues are triggered when we view different colors.
 Colors evoke emotions, moods, and feelings.
-Whether you are a designer or a consumer, knowing the power of color psychology can help you make better decisions.
+Whether you are a designer or a consumer, knowing the power of colors can help you make better decisions.

 Embed This Graphic On Your Site

 Nearly 85% of consumers name color as the primary reason that they purchase a particular product.

 When you are looking at the best visual choice for your next project, this color infographic should be a handy guide.
 Whether you are painting a room at home or designing a web site, color matters.
 Be sure to do some careful research!

-Marketing with Color Psychology
+Marketing with color psychology

 By analyzing how colors psychologically impact others, you can make branding and advertisement decisions that will allow you to reach your targeted audiences on a whole new level.

 What colors should you use in your marketing?

 Using orange lettering in your calls to action is a good strategy because orange psychologically represents a friendly and confident brand, and will tell potential customers that they should purchase your company’s products and services.

 Green is a good choice for your ads if you want to relax your customers, or if you want to indicate that your company can bring them wealth.
-Another way to get a sense for whether or not a color might be a good choice for your brand is by taking a look at the kinds of brands already associated with it.
+Another way to get a sense of whether a color might be a good choice for your brand is by taking a look at the kinds of brands already associated with it.

 Colors develop specific connections for consumers over time, which may be why many social networking sites create their branded images using the color blue.
 This is because blue relaxes people, but also creates a sense of security and trust in a brand.

-By understanding the subconscious psychological effects of colors you use in your branding and advertising campaigns, you can better target you niche audiences and effectively market you company’s image in a visually stimulating way.
+By understanding the subconscious psychological effects of colors you use in your branding and advertising campaigns, you can better target your niche audiences and effectively market your company’s image in a visually stimulating way.

 And, when utilized properly, you can use the psychological impact of color to your advantage in branding, design, marketing, and promotion materials to get the best possible results from every strategy.